richtong/hugo-initio/README.md

 ## Deployment

 There are quite a few hosting options available.
-The site does host properly on Netlify.com.
+The site does host properly on Netlify.com. k
 For other options checkout:

 - [Hosting on GitHub](https://gohugo.io/hosting-and-deployment/hosting-on-github/)
 - [More hosting and deployment options](https://gohugo.io/hosting-and-deployment/)